conejoninja/website-2020/README.md

 # Website Thingi

+## Contributing

+Website is built using gohugo.io, deployment is done automatically from master branch, no need to run anything manually.

 ## Development process

 Run preview in docker using `make preview-using-docker` command, to deploy manually (should not be necessary) run `make deploy-using-docker`.